The Craxford Family Magazine Red Pages

 For nearly one hundred years members of one branch of the Craxford family were known in public by the name Crauford.
 Closely linked to the Lanes and Borrows who founded the famous Britannia Theatre, we know that the patriarch of the dynasty, Robert, died of cholera in 1854.
 We believe that his parents were John Craxford and Frances Gill (both b abt 1780) from the East End of London.
 About 1910 one part of the family reverted back to Craxford while the other continued with Crauford.
 We are still looking to link the family back to Gretton, Northamptonshire in the 18th century.
 Their stories are recounted in these articles in the PURPLE pages

-Tell us what you know | More Information: Robert Craxford
+Tell us what you know | More information: Robert Craxford

 The Craxfords of Uppingham, Rutland